 Winner by 3%

-At Home Stores rates % higher than Home Goods on Team Culture Ratings vs Home Goods Ratings based on looking at 692 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "What are some of the best things about your team?".
+At Home Stores rates % higher than Home Goods on Team Culture Ratings vs Home Goods Ratings based on looking at 698 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "How would you rate the quality of your coworkers?".

 Environment Culture Ratings vs Home Goods